Contact Us

 Size

 The size of an AC is important to keep your home comfortable.
-Be sure that your new air conditioner is large enough to keep you cool and comfortable, but without wasting so much energy.
+Be sure that your new air conditioner is large enough to keep you cool and comfortable but without wasting so much energy.
 A system that is too small or too big for your home won’t operate efficiently.
 Call on a professional HVAC contractor to conduct a load calculation.
 The technician will size your home and determine the amount of insulation to get the correct size of your new air conditioner.

 Energy Efficiency

 When buying a new AC, don’t forget to keep energy efficiency in mind.
 Its Seasonal Energy Efficiency Ratio or SEER obtains the efficiency of air conditioning unit.
-One reminder: the state requires units with at least 13 SEER rating.
+One reminder: the state requires units with at least 13 SEER ratings.
 AC units with a rating from 14 to 22 are considered energy efficient.

 Weather-Resistant